konveyor/move2kube-website/docs/transformers/external/starlark.md

 More details can be found [here](https://move2kube.konveyor.io/concepts/transformer#methods).

+## In-built functions

+Move2Kube also makes available many functions, which can be used by transformer developers in the custom transformers.

 ### QA Engine

 The functions related to QA Engine are packaged within `m2k` package and they should be invoked with the package name.